How is multimodal and intermodal different from accompanied freight?

 Control

-Customers have more access to equipment and better control over the schedules.
-If a certain haulage company is not delivering the timeframes or service that the customer demands, then they can easily change to another option.
+Customers have more access to equipment and better control over their schedules.
+If a certain haulage company is not delivering or the shipment faces delays due to weather, congestion, or labour shortages, then it can easily be changed to another option without disrupting the entire supply chain.
+This makes intermodal a resilient option for long-distance logistics.

 The customer has more visibility of the schedules and flexibility in their options at every stage.